santipabWannakiri/spring-boot-otel-custom-id/README.md

 ---

+Considerations:
+Concurrency Requirements: If your application involves multi-threading or asynchronous operations, ThreadLocal might not be the most suitable choice unless managed with caution.
+Method arguments or dependency injection might offer better thread safety.

+Simplicity vs. Explicitness: ThreadLocal can simplify the code by avoiding explicit parameter passing, but it might make dependencies less visible compared to method arguments or dependency injection.

+Project Scale: For larger projects with complex dependency management requirements, dependency injection might provide a more scalable solution.
+For smaller projects, a simpler approach like method arguments or ThreadLocal might suffice.

 2. Context between services: This involves propagating context across network boundaries, typically between different microservices or components in a distributed system.
 * Crucial for tracing: Enables end-to-end tracing by ensuring all services involved in a request share the same tracing context.
 * Primary approach: Inject context into outgoing messages (e.g., HTTP headers, gRPC headers) using OpenTelemetry propagators.